 I don’t know if it is possible to be two but I am 100% the Thinking and the Anxious Introvert!

 A Thinking Introvert are introspective, thoughtful, and self-reflective.
 They don’t have a strong need to stray from large social scenes (I don’t like large crowds but would rather be in a larger crowd verses a small crowd.
 I prefer large a church over a smaller church.)
 They are often avid daydreamers with rich imaginations and a high capacity for creativity.
 I am a huge daydreamer with a rich imagination!

 An Anxious Introvert seeks time to be alone, because they often feel awkward and self-conscious (me again).
 Unlike social introverts, anxious introverts experience painful shyness when they’re around new people (I am so shy it is ridiculous).
 The anxiety doesn’t necessarily go away either when they’re alone because they let things play over and over again in their heads over what could’ve gone or went wrong (me again).

 According to the article you are a Social Introvert if you prefer small groups over large ones, or may prefer solitude altogether.
 According to Cheek, they like to stay at home with a book or computer, or hang out with close friends instead of going to parties with many unfamiliar faces.
 It’s different, however, from shyness, because there’s no anxiety attached to their driven needs of solitude.

 And a Restrained Introvert if you function on a slower pace and prefer to think before you speak and act.
 Known for being reserved, restrained introverts take time to get things going, because they don’t let impulse affect their decision-making.

-The other 9 Interesting Facts About Introverts are (1 being the 4 Types of Introverts):
+The other 9 Interesting Facts About Introverts are:

 - Introverts react quickly to new information, but are slower to monitor change.